Finite choice, convex choice and finding roots: Separation results for finite and convex choice

 It remains to describe how to find an infinite path through the input tree given infinite paths through the output trees.
 It is clear that the difficulty of finding a path extendable to an infinite one solely lies in the choice of which successor to pick at currently active vertices.
-Here choosing the same way that the given infinite path in the corresponding output tree is guaranteed to be safe, hence allows us to complete the reduction. \end{proof} \end{proposition}
+Consider a vertex that became active at step $i$ and was labeled with the token $k$.
+Then by construction, choosing the same way as the path through the $k$-th output tree at layer $i$ is safe. \end{proof} \end{prop}

+\begin{exa} Let us give an example with $n = 2$ as Figure \ref{fig:exampleactive} on Page \pageref{fig:exampleactive}.
+The upper half of the table displays the step-by-step computation of two output trees (given an input tree), and the lower half displays the step-by-step computation of an infinite path in the input tree (given one infinite path in each output tree).
+In the pictures we name only the branching vertices and the dead ends are marked by solid circles.
+In the original tree, $a$, $c$ and $d$ are the vertices that are at some time active and carrying label $1$, whereas $b$ and $e$ are at some time active and carry label $2$.

+The upper and lower parts of the table are shifted so that the height of the input tree and the length of the computed path match in each column.
+Also, in the lower part we give only the information about the paths in the output trees that is relevant for the computation of the path in the input tree.